 Blur – “Thought I Was A Spaceman”

 The Magic Whip had so many good tracks on it, it was always going to be hard to pick songs for my top thirty.
 With this said, “Thought I Was A Spaceman” was one of those songs that had to be there.
-This is Blur doing space alt-rock, with Damon’s atmospheric vocal-lines “thought I was a spaceman digging out my heart” and some really good drum work from the underrated David Rowntree, Then of course there is Graham Coxon, with his space guitar and amazing child-like vocals in the bridge driving the song home.
+This is Blur doing space alt-rock, with Damon’s atmospheric vocal-lines “thought I was a spaceman digging out my heart” and some really good drum work from the underrated David Rowntree, Then, of course, there is Graham Coxon, with his space guitar and amazing child-like vocals in the bridge driving the song home.
 This track is unlike anything Blur have done previously and for me rates very high up in the canon of best Blur songs.

 Thundercat – “Them Changes”

 Thundercat is one of the stars on the R&B and fusion scene currently.
 The prestige he is held in is seen in how he earned high profile spots on albums by both Kendrick Lamar and Kamasi Washington this year.
-This track “Them Changes” is off his latest LP “The Beyond/Where The Giants Roam” and it is a beauty.
+This track “Them Changes” is from his latest LP “The Beyond/Where The Giants Roam” and it is a beauty.
 The vocals are real smooth, while the funky clavinet-driven beats are reminiscent of the great 70s Stevie Wonder records.
 I’m sure this will continue to be a big track over summer.

 New Order – “Tutti Frutti”

-“Tutti Frutti” is another dance pop banger off New Order’s terrific comeback album Music Complete.
+“Tutti Frutti” is another dance-pop banger off New Order’s terrific comeback album Music Complete.
 This driving dance track has an infectious groove that would have gone down a treat in Manchester in the 80’s, while it possesses a catchy chorus which sees Bernard Summer and Gillian Gilbert trading vocal lines.
 For me, “Tutti Frutti” is easily one of the best dance tracks of 2015 and would be great for summer parties.

 Fat Freddy’s Drop – “Wairunga Blues”